-The oil was pumped it in an underground pipe system to Cairns harbour some 8kms away remaining in use to supply the navy until the site was decommissioned in 1987.
+The oil was pumped in through an underground pipe system to Cairns harbour some 8kms away, remaining in use to supply the navy until the site was decommissioned in 1987.

-The tank’s one metre thick walls were cut to create public access to the extraordinary internal spaces some 30 metres in diameter and over 8 metres high, with lofty oil stained timber columns supporting a timber roof structure over.
+The tanks’ one metre thick walls were cut to create public access to the extraordinary internal spaces some 30 metres in diameter and over 8 metres high, with lofty oil stained timber columns supporting a timber roof structure.

-The entire precinct was placed on the QLD State Heritage Register in 2006.
+The entire precinct was placed on the Queensland State Heritage Register in 2006.

-This master plan set a framework for ongoing site development and which included a Curators office in Tank 4 and the complete redesign of the Tank 5 Performance space, AV desks, Back of House, Bar '5', ticket desk and installation of desecrete modified climate control system.
+This master plan set a framework for ongoing site development and which included a Curators’ office in Tank 4 and the complete redesign of the Tank 5 Performance space, AV desks, back of house, Bar '5', ticket desk and installation of discreet modified climate control system.